-For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management (Attachment B, Proposed Journal Entries)
+For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
+Further, professional standards require us to also communicate the effect of uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements as a whole and each applicable opinion unit.
+There were no uncorrected misstatements identified as a result of our audit procedures.

 In addition, professional standards require us to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
-The attached journal entry listing presents adjustments and reclassifications that we identified as a result of our audit procedures, were brought to the attention of, and corrected by, management (Attachment B, Adjusting Journal Entries).
+We have provided a listing of the misstatements identified by us as a result of our audit procedures and corrected by management which were material, either individually or in the aggregate, to the financial statements taken as a whole.
+There was a PJE in the prior year audit that management posted that we had to post in the current year in attachment B.